Why Airplane 3 never happened

 Share this Article:

-Plans were already afoot for a Airplane!
-3 as the second movie was set to be released – but two factors would stop it happening.
+Plans were already afoot for a Airplane 3 as the second movie, Airplane II: The Sequel was set to be released – but two factors stopped it from happening…

 When Airplane! became a surprise hit – and then some – at the box office back in 1980, Paramount Pictures was taken aback.
 The film had cost a modest $3.5m to make – including the rights to the film Zero Hour of which it was an effective remake – and the returns came in at $158m.
 Plus the film keeps making money to this day.
 It used to be the go-to film for UK TV schedulers for the end of Christmas Day, for a start.

-The Zucker-Abrahams-Zucker team may not have been, though, but the core cast was game for another cheque, and another adventure.
+The Zucker-Abrahams-Zucker team may not have been involved, but the core cast was game for another adventure (and another pay cheque, for that matter).

-As such, Robert Hays, Julie Hagerty, Peter Graves and Lloyd Bridges duly signed up – although Leslie Nielsen didn’t (he opted to make Police Squad! with the ZAZ team instead) – with Ken Finkleman hired to write and direct the film (he’d written Grease 2 for the studio, and Airplane II was to be his directorial debut).
+As such, Robert Hays, Julie Hagerty, Peter Graves and Lloyd Bridges duly signed up – although Leslie Nielsen didn’t (he opted to make the TV cop show spoof Police Squad! with the ZAZ team instead).
+Ken Finkleman was hired to write and direct the film (he’d written Grease 2 for the studio, and Airplane II was to be his directorial debut).

 What’s more, Paramount – buoyed by the extraordinary profits of the first film – had its eye firmly on a trilogy.
 The plan was to release the second film, and then leave the door open for a third.
 As such, when the sequel arrived in cinemas on December 10th 1982 in the US, it came with the following at the end of its credits…